- What Under-Eye Fillers Can Treat

 Dermal fillers can also cause bumps, lumps and other irregularities.
 Sometimes, these issues will resolve themselves within a few days, but if they persist you may need to follow up with your provider.
 Hyaluronidase can be used to safely dissolve hyaluronic acid fillers and reverse the effects of treatment.

-Recommended Filler Brands For Under-Eye Area
+Recommended Brands for the Under-Eye Area

 The most popular filler brands used for under-eye injections are Restylane and Juvederm.
 The brands are very similar in terms of price, effectiveness and duration of results.
 Most providers choose their fillers based on their professional preferences and which product they have the most experience with.